Actions

 S

-Schüffner's dots - frequent red-purple dots that arise in the cytoplasm of erythrocytes infected by P.vivax
+Schüffner's dots - frequent red-purple dots in erythrocytes infected by P.vivax (see Cytoplasmic dots)

 Schizont - clinical images - an image guide to the cycles of replication leading to schizont release

-Sinton and Mulligan's stippling - fine and faint cytoplamic dots seen in some later developmental forms of P.knowlesi
+Sinton and Mulligan's stippling - cytoplamic dots seen in P.knowlesi (see Cytoplasmic dots)

 Size and shape of red cells - the size and shape of red cells containing parasites varies between species